 The Newhoialpitku (Nehoialpitku, Nehoialpity, Ne-hoi-al-pit-kwu) Grande Prairie Photographs

-As shown below, there are several images within the collection of 100, depicting locations along the Kettle River Valley (then the Newhoialpitku).
-The historic photograph above, is a composite of two individual such prints located separately in different locations of the same Library of Congress Digital Archive in Washington D.C.
+There are several images (as will appear below) within the collection of 100, depicting locations along the Kettle River Valley (then the Newhoialpitku).
+The historic photograph of Grand Prairie (Grand Forks) at the top of this web page and below, is a composite of two individual such prints located separately in different locations of the same Library of Congress Digital Archive in Washington D.C.
 The two prints were identified by their captions or labels as a pair and when placed side-by-side, their depicted location became more apparent.
 The prints are claimed to have been created in 1860 and may possibly be the first photographs of any kind, to have captured a view of the pristine grasslands in the beautiful "Grande Prairie" valley.

 The two images have been stitched together here to create a seamless image as a means of comparison with a modern photo equivalent which appears below it.
 At first glance the vintage photo doesn't look especially spectacular or unusual.
 Grand Forks viewers might even mistake it for a more recent view of their Sunshine Valley, recognizing the familiar yet uniquely characteristic profile of Observation Mountain visible at left behind the Ponderosa pine trees in the background.